SubnauticaNitrox/Documentation/docs/contributors/contribution-guidelines.md

 ### Filing a PR
 When filing a PR, we obviously expect the code to compile, run with no errors, and merge without conflicts.
 To prevent issues, and ensure that your code is compatible with the most recent 'version', merge master into your branch, or rebase your branch on top of master.
-Even if git(hub) says your code can be merged without conflicts, there might be structural changes (renamings, moved files, refactors, etc), causing the final result to fail compilation, or break at runtime.
+Even if git(hub) says your code can be merged without conflicts, there might be structural changes (renamings, moved files, refactors, etc.), causing the final result to fail compilation, or break at runtime.

 It is not desired to remove code just because "it doesn't work", or "causes exceptions in the log".
 If that's the case, try to fix it (recommended to file the changes in a separate PR), or notify the other Nitrox devs (by creating an issue on github, for example).
 All code is there for a reason - and someone else spent time creating it.